Logan Ryan: 2021 season

 On November 20, 2021, Ryan was placed on the reserve/COVID-19 list ruling him out for Week 11 and Week 12 games against the Tampa Bay Buccaneers and the Philadelphia Eagles.
-On November 30, 2021, Ryan was activated off of the reserve/COVID-19 list.
+On November 30, Ryan was activated off of the reserve/COVID-19 list.
+He finished the 2021 season with 117 total tackles (77 solo), eight passes defended, two forced fumbles, and a sack in 16 games and starts.

 The Giants released Ryan on March 17, 2022.

 Tampa Bay Buccaneers

-On March 24, 2022, Ryan signed with the Tampa Bay Buccaneers.
+On March 24, 2022, Ryan signed with the Buccaneers.
+On August 31, Ryan, who had been released during final roster cuts the day previous, re–signed with the Buccaneers after Ryan Jensen was placed on injured reserve.
 He suffered a foot injury in Week 4 and was placed on injured reserve on October 18.
 He was activated on December 5.

+Ryan finished the 2022 season with 37 total tackles (24 solo), three pass deflections, an interception, and a forced fumble in nine games and six starts.

+San Francisco 49ers

+On December 6, 2023, Ryan signed with the San Francisco 49ers after starting safety Talanoa Hufanga suffered a season-ending torn ACL.

+Ryan finished the 2023 season with 13 tackles in five games and two starts.
+In Super Bowl LVIII, he had seven tackles and a forced fumble during the 25–22 overtime loss.

+Retirement

+On April 9, 2024, in a video posted on social media, Ryan announced his retirement from the NFL.